Corona Rigidity: Independence results, II. Rigidity

 By $\OCA$, $\cX$ can be covered by \emph{closed} sets $\cX_n$ whose combinatorial squares are disjoint from $L$.
 Fix a countable dense $D_n\subseteq \cX_n$ for each $n$.
 An intricate argument shows that every $B\in \cA\setminus \{\bfB(A)\mid A\in \cA\}$ can be partitioned as $B=B_0\sqcup B_1$ such that the restriction of $\Phi$ to $\cP(B_j)$, for $j=0,1$ has a $\sigma$-Borel lifting.
 Since $\Phi$ is a Boolean algebra homomorphism, this implies that the restriction of $\Phi$ to $\cP(B)$ has a $\sigma$-Borel lifting. \end{proof}

 In the following step of the proof that $\Phi$ is topologically trivial one shows that if $\Phi$ has a $\sigma$-Borel lifting on $\cP(A)$ and $A=\bigcup_n A_n$ then $\Phi$ has a Borel lifting (i.e., is topologically trivial) on some $\cP(A_n)$.
-An elegant proof of this using the Kuratowski--Ulam theorem is due to Fremlin, given in a more general context in \cite[Lemma~3.12.3]{Fa:AQ}.
+An elegant proof of this using the Kuratowski--Ulam Theorem is due to Fremlin, given in a more general context in \cite[Lemma~3.12.3]{Fa:AQ}.
 This, together with Lemma~\ref{L.Vel.2.2} and $\MA$, shows that the ideal $\cJ_\Phi$ of $A\subseteq \bbN$ such that $\Phi$ is topologically trivial on $\cP(A)$ is large (e.g., it is nonmeager, but the details are not relevant for our purposes).

 Once again, it was Just who broadened the scope of the subject by considering ideals other than $\Fin$.
-In \cite{Just:WAT} he introduced the notion of a closed approximation to an ideal (Definition~\ref{Def.Approximation}) and the following.
+In \cite{Just:WAT} he introduced the notions of a closed approximation and a $\cK$-approximation to an ideal.